The center of the asymptotic Hecke category and unipotent character sheaves

 \section{The center of the asymptotic Hecke category}

 We follow the categorical notation of \cite{EGNO}.
-We recall the definition of a multifusion category and list some properties on the Drinfeld center of multifusion categories.
-This section will motivate that one can reduce the study of the asymptotic Hecke category of a $J$-cell $c$ to that of a so called $H$-cell $h\subset c$, which is considerably smaller.
+After recalling the definition of multifusion categories and properties of their Drinfeld centers, we show that studying the asymptotic Hecke category of a finite $J$-cell $c$ reduces to studying a considerably smaller $H$-cell $h\subset c$.